 1.1-2 Journey Beginnings

-This was the Third Installment of the Book of Talos, and there is still much more to the record.
-The Lootian Department of History and Natural Sciences is working hard to continue discovering the historical references that are a part of this beautiful and pristine world.
+This account is the Third Installment of the Book of Talos.
+Further research is being conducted by NeoWorlder’s Department of History and Natural Sciences to uncover more historical information about this wonderful and pristine world.